How a Student Loan Affects Your Mortgage Application

 Do you have to declare a student loan on an application?

 The truth is, no matter how you’re paid, your student loan repayments are recorded.
 They appear automatically alongside tax and pension outgoings on a PAYE payslip, and you have to declare them as part of your tax return if you’re self-employed.
-All mortgage lenders will ask for proof of income, and therefore, it’s effectively impossible for them to miss your student loan, even if you don’t inform them directly.
+All mortgage lenders will ask for proof of income; therefore, it’s impossible for them to miss your student loan, even if you don’t inform them directly.

 How a broker can help you get a mortgage with student debt